 - Ramen – The noodle dish is hot in the United States, but no surprise that Japan has us beat.
 We went to the popular Ichiran, where you order from a vending machine and pass through a narrow corridor until a seat opens up and your food is delivered.
 The experience alone was interesting — something I always look for in addition to good food.

-- Katsu – Also called Tonkatsu, this meal was one to remember.
-It took us nearly 40-minutes to find the restaurant in a back alley, but it was worth it.
-Before our food came we were given a pestle and mortar filled with sesame seeds.
+- Katsu – Also called tonkatsu, this meal was one to remember.
+It took us nearly 40 minutes to find the restaurant in a back alley, but it was worth it.
+Before our food came, we were given a pestle and mortar filled with sesame seeds.
 We crushed our own seeds, then added what tasted like a ginger-infused barbecue sauce.
 Next, we dipped the pork katsu in the sauce, eating it with rice, shredded cabbage, and miso soup.

 There are Geishas (Real Ones!)

 I knew very little about Geisha (Geiko in the local dialect) before I visited Kyoto.
 But when we were in the Gion district, I saw a few women who looked like Geishas walking around.
 I initially believed they were there to take pictures with tourists, but our guide informed me that they are actually professional women who are highly skilled entertainers, hired to appear at private parties to add a special touch.
-Since Kyoto is still somewhat immersed in the old-world, it can be the only place you see real, authentic Geishas.
+Since Kyoto is still very immersed in preserving the past, it can be the only place you see real, authentic Geishas.
 Note: You can also rent kimonos at several places if you want to dress up and take your own pictures!

 The Great Outdoors

-There’s a lot of things to do in Kyoto especially outside, which, after traveling to several big cities I appreciated.
+There’s a lot of things to do in Kyoto, especially outside, which, after traveling to several big cities, I appreciated.
 Our hotel arranged a private hiking tour on our first day.
 We took electric bikes to the base and watched the sun rise over the beautiful city at the summit.
 A lot of the commuting on bicycles and on foot takes place on the riverbanks, and there are trails for bikes and walking throughout the city.
-The next day we visited the Arishiyama Bamboo Grove and hiked to the Monkey Park.
+The next day, we visited the Arishiyama Bamboo Grove and hiked to the Monkey Park.
 I thought we’d be lucky to see a few monkeys in trees, but when we got to the top there were dozens!
 Tourists can pay to feed them, and we appreciated the warning signs on the way up, telling us not to stare them in the eye or bend down to their level to take a picture.
 You can also hike through all 10,000 Torii gates at the Fushimi Inari Shrine.
-There is almost no pollution compared to many Asian cities and I didn’t see one mosquito.
+There’s almost no pollution compared to many Asian cities and I didn’t see one mosquito.